aarrico/team-management-app/README.md

 ## Running tests

-*** Unit tests are not complete in this project, I just did a sample of how to set them up for the backend.
+*** Unit tests are not complete in this project, I just did a sample of how to set them up.

-In a terminal from the project's root directory run:
+To run both backend and frontend tests, in a terminal from the project's root directory run:

 ```bash
 source run.sh --test
 ```

 ## Viewing API Documentation